gamehunt/CustomNPCs/README.md

 Known Issues:

  - Navigation is really stupid.
-Botz can't go in servers, they dont known about any stairs
+Botz can't go in servers, they dont know about any stairs

 Todo: